plpcout/data-engineering-zoomcamp/module-1-data-ingestion/1-2-docker-sql/1-2-2/README.md

 This is a summary of the process of setting up a PostgreSQL database using Docker, configuring it for local development, and loading data into it using Python and Pandas.

+> Commented notebook with all the code [explore-ingestion.ipynb](explore-ingestion.ipynb)

 ## Key Concepts

 ### Setting Up PostgreSQL in Docker